Skip to content

 Sarcoma Translational Research

-About 15% of cancers in children and adolescents are sarcomas whereas only 1% of cancers in adults are sarcomas.
-Although many sarcomas can be cured with standard therapy, the relatively high incidence of the disease in younger people and the frequency of recurrence makes the development of more effective therapies a high priority.
+Sarcomas are a heterogeneous group of cancers of the bone, muscle, or connective tissue.
+About 15% of cancers in children and adolescents are sarcomas, whereas only 1% of cancers in adults are sarcomas.
+Although many sarcomas can be cured with standard therapy, the relatively high incidence of the disease in younger people and the frequency of recurrence make the development of more effective therapies a high priority.

 Team leader